MiloLug/crealtime/README.md

 # crealtime
-Run C files with simple shebang
+Run C files with a simple shebang

 ## Help